grifart/tables/README.md

 # grifart/tables

 A simple library to access and manipulate database records.
-Built on top of [Dibi](https://github.com/dg/dibi) and hardwired for PostgreSQL because why would you want to use anything else?
+Built on top of [Dibi](https://github.com/dg/dibi) and **hardwired for PostgreSQL.**

 ## Installation